THE FIRST CRACKS BEGIN TO APPEAR

 However, be that as it may, it is obvious that Rowell’s challenge of the Bureaus official version of the Victor Licata story was also high on that list.
-According to Alfred Lindesmith (who was also one of Anslingers targeted victims): [3A]
+According to Alfred Lindesmith (who was also one of Anslinger's targeted victims): [3A]

-“Mr. Rowell came into disfavor with the Bureau of Narcotics around 1938 and this agency spent considerable energy and manpower in an attempt silence and discredit him . . .
+“Mr. Rowell came into disfavor with the Bureau's of Narcotics around 1938 and this agency spent considerable energy and manpower in an attempt silence and discredit him . . .
 This may have been because of Mr. Rowell's view that opiate addiction is a disease, or perhaps because of his repeated allegations that the police were insufficiently diligent in destroying marihuana. . .
 “Elsewhere, he elaborated more on the subject.
 In his book “The Addict and the Law (1961)”, Lindesmith writes: [3B]

-[Regarding his communications with Everett G. Hoffman, head of the World Narcotics Research Foundation, of Seattle Wa., who shared Mr. Lindesmiths’ views on drugs AND WHO like Rowell and Lindesmith was also targeted by Anslinger's Bureau of Narcotics for arrest]Once more Mr. Anslinger was not a nice man.
+[Regarding his communications with Everett G. Hoffman, head of the World Narcotics Research Foundation of Seattle Wa., who shared Mr. Lindesmith's views on drugs,and who like Rowell and Lindesmith was also targeted by Anslinger's Bureau of Narcotics for arrest]Once more Mr. Anslinger was not a nice man.
 And he was NOT ABOUT to have anyone challenge his Victor Licata story under any circumstances.

-3.4 – MUSEUM CONCLUSIONS :
+3.4 – MUSEUM CONCLUSIONS:

-In all fairness to the reader, it should be pointed out the Earle Rowell was at one time the head of Northern California’s “White Cross Anti-Narcotics League”, whose views on narcotics addition are shared by many others and are as follows:
+In all fairness to the reader, it should be pointed out that Earle Rowell was at one time the head of Northern California’s “White Cross Anti-Narcotics League”, whose views on narcotics addition are shared by many others and are as follows:

-HOWEVER, In terms of Earle Rowell’s, conclusions regarding the Victor Licata affair.
-This author is of the belief that Mr. Rowell's logical mind might have been clouded by his emotions at the time.
+HOWEVER, in terms of Earle Rowell’s, conclusions regarding the Victor Licata affair, this author is of the belief that Mr. Rowell's logical mind might have been clouded by his emotions at the time.
 Perhaps an explanation is in order, and while not wishing to jump the gun on succeeding chapters, it is important to note that there might (most probably was) a serial axe murderer operating in the Tampa Florida area at the time.
 AND that one of the families that (just like the Licata family) had been struck was the ROWELL family.
-Thus it might not have been an accident that:
+Thus, it might not have been an accident that:

-“On our tour of the states we arrived in Tampa a few months after this horrible crime took place.”And while we have no proof that Earle Rowell was very closely related to the three Rowell family members (plus others) who were killed by an axe murderer in (1926) Tampa Fla.
-Still we find it odd that:
+“On our tour of the states we arrived in Tampa a few months after this horrible crime took place.”And while we have no proof that Earle Rowell was very closely related to the three Rowell family members (plus others) who were killed by an axe murderer in (1926) Tampa Fla., still we find it odd that:

 “The police confided to us also that the father, . . had been making these cigarettes and having his son Victor peddle them to the students at the high school he attended.”PROBLEM: Victor was either 19 or 20 years of age at the time.
-In addition the police were falsely claiming that he was 21 years of age at the time.
+In addition, the police were falsely claiming that he was 21 years of age at the time.
 [3C] Which would have made it all but impossible for him to have been a high school student.

 However, the guided tour could be explained away as an effort to get a new law against the use of Medical Marihuana in place.
 As Mr. Rowell stated in his book:

-ALL FACTORS that (despite bringing out the criminal connection), would lead to the Legend of Victor being perpetrated by the narc’s for as long as it did.
+ALL FACTORS that (despite bringing out the criminal connection), would lead to the Legend of Victor being perpetrated by the narcs for as long as it did.

-[3A] - The Marijuana Papers – Chapter 2, The marihuana Problem: Myth or Reality? by Alfred Lindesmith
+[3A] - The Marijuana Papers – Chapter 2, The Marihuana Problem: Myth or Reality? by Alfred Lindesmith

 [3B] - The Addict and the Law By Alfred R. Lindesmith, Washington Post, 1961, Chapter 9, OBSTACLES TO REFORM - Copy can be found at: